Jam Documentation

 On the Jam page you can create a new team by opening the "Move Jam" dropdown and clicking on Add a team.

-A guide to team permissions: member vs admin
+A guide to team permissions

 Managing who can access Jams created by your team